Revd Adam Dickens, Anglican Chaplain and Pastoral Services Co-ordinator

 Fairtrade and other social justice issues

-The Chaplaincy (AD, AA) also attend the regular meeting of a Race and Religious Hate Crime Project of the OPCC (Office of Police and Crime Commissioner), but with a change in Commissioner at the last elections, there is some uncertainty about the development of this group.
+The Chaplaincy (AA) had also attended the regular meeting of a Race and Religious Hate Crime Project of the OPCC (Office of Police and Crime Commissioner), but with a change in Commissioner at the last elections, there is some uncertainty about the development of this group.

 Festivals, celebrations and memorial services

-As part of Inter-Faith Week, AD again worked with students from the SLLET course (Sound, Light and Live Events Technology) to project a series of images and words onto the outside of the MFC.
+As part of Inter-Faith Week in November, AD worked with students from the SLLET course (Sound, Light and Live Events Technology) to project a series of images and words onto the outside of the MFC.
 As numbers on campus meant that only small numbers would see it, the event was live streamed and recorded for distribution to the main University publicity channels, enabling a broader engagement.
-Again, we worked with the theme of ‘Pilgrimage’, developing last year’s presentation and included extracts from the main faith traditions represented at the University, as well as more generic ideas, and engaged good numbers.
+Again, we worked with the theme of ‘Pilgrimage’, developing last year’s presentation and included extracts from the main faith traditions represented at the University, as well as more generic ideas; the final production was well received.

-It was a short reflective service in which the names of the departed were read from the Book and those attending were given an opportunity to light candles.
-It was attended by about 20 people, a mixture of students and staff, plus the relatives of two bereaved families.
+It was a short reflective service in which the names of the departed were read from the Book and candles were lit in their memory.
+Many thanks to James Metharam, a film production student, who supported the Chaplaincy in producing the recording.

-In May, the Holy Month of Ramadan and the celebration of Eid-al Fitr were marked on-line with messages from AA, via the Chaplaincy’s Facebook page.
+In April, the Holy Month of Ramadan and the celebration of Eid-al Fitr were marked with Facebook messages from AA.

 Worship, prayer and meditation

-In Derby, during the first semester, whilst some students were on campus, and again after the Easter break following the gradual relaxation of lockdown measures, opportunities for daily prayer within the Christian and Islamic traditions continued to be available, and the Quiet Space is maintained as a place for stillness & reflection.
+In Derby, during the first semester, whilst some students were on campus, and again after the Easter break following the gradual relaxation of lockdown measures, opportunities for daily prayer within the Christian and Islamic traditions continued to be available, and the Quiet Space was maintained as a place for stillness and reflection.

 In the Christian tradition, a simple form of Midday Prayer took place every weekday (with a few exceptions!) in the Quiet Space in the first semester and again after the Easter break.
-Numbers have been very small (ones or twos) but there is something about a regular praying presence on the campus that has real value.
-The fact that it is offered is what matters, not how many people come, though it is always good when others participate.
+Numbers have been very small but there is something about a regular praying presence on the campus that has real value; the fact that it is offered is what matters, not how many people come, though it is always good when others participate.

-Student Catholic Mass (MB, TV) took place on Sunday evenings at St Mary’s in the city, when face to face worship was possible.
+Student Catholic Mass (JWS) took place on those Sunday evenings at St Mary’s in the city, when face to face worship was possible.

 Work with student societies and groups